buptlishantao/xbob.paper.tpami2013/README.rst

   $ ./bin/bob_compute_perf.py -d /PATH/TO/MULTIPIE/OUTPUT_DIR/U/plda/scores/scores-dev -t /PATH/TO/MULTIPIE/OUTPUT_DIR/U/plda/scores/scores-eval -x

-The HTER on the evaluation set, when using the the EER on the development set as the criterium for the threshold, corresponds to the PLDA value reported on Table 3 of the article mentioned above.
+The HTER on the evaluation set, when using the EER on the development set as the criterion for the threshold, corresponds to the PLDA value reported on Table 3 of the article mentioned above.

 If you want to reproduce the Figure 2 of the article, you can run the